memfault/interrupt/_posts/2020-11-10-the-best-and-worst-mcu-sdks.md

 ![](img/best-and-worst-mcu-sdks/83E37D9A-5975-4815-8937-437DA8675C0D.png)

 Recently acquired by Microchip, Atmel has been making SAM-family MCUs for a long time.
-The SAMD21 is well liked in hobbyist circles and is featured in several Arduino and Adafruit designs.
+The SAMD21 is well-liked in hobbyist circles and is featured in several Arduino and Adafruit designs.
 Atmel’s peripheral library, AXF, went through a similar transformation to ST’s: it went from a single zip archive to a configurator.